-Any cross border transaction between two associated or related parties is subject to transfer pricing provisions in India.
+Any cross-border transaction between two associated or related parties are subject to transfer pricing provisions in India.
 With the growing economic activity of the multinational groups across the globe, there had been growing concerns over manipulation of the price charged or paid in the intra-group transactions.
-The Indian Government introduced Transfer Pricing Regulations vide Finance Act, 2001.
+The Indian Government introduced Transfer Pricing Regulation vide Finance Act, 2001.

-The Indian Transfer Pricing regulations provide for selecting the most appropriate method among the various transfer pricing methods to justify the arm’s length nature of the transactions.
-The various methods prescribed by the Indian TP regulations are:
+The Indian Transfer Pricing regulation provide for selecting the most appropriate method among the various transfer pricing methods to justify the arm’s length nature of the transactions.

-Over the years, transfer pricing regulations in India are becoming increasingly complex.
-Last several years witnessed substantial litigation on transfer pricing related issues.
-These issues covered topics ranging from simpler topics on comparability to more complex economic concepts on re-characterization, marketing intangibles, cost sharing arrangements, financial transactions etc. With the introduction of base erosion and profit shifting (BEPS) the complexity in the transfer pricing provision is further increased.
-Therefore, it is imperative for the businesses to align their related party transactions with the acceptable transfer pricing policies.
+Over the years, transfer pricing regulation in India are becoming increasingly complex.
+The last several years witnessed substantial litigation on transfer pricing-related issues.
+These issues covered topics ranging from simpler topics on comparability to more complex economic concepts on re-characterization, marketing intangibles, cost-sharing arrangements, financial transactions etc. With the introduction of base erosion and profit shifting (BEPS), the complexity in the transfer pricing provision is further increased.
+Therefore, it is imperative for businesses to align their related party transactions with acceptable transfer pricing policies.

-At ASC, we understand the complexity of the transfer pricing regulations in India and abroad with our rich experience and global presence, and provide end to end solutions to our clients which include both Indian and Foreign enterprises.
+At ASC, we understand the complexity of the transfer pricing regulation in India and abroad with our rich experience and global presence, and provide end-to-end solutions to our clients which include both Indian and foreign enterprises.

-Our team of professionals work closely with the clients in order to enable them to assess and manage the impact of the domestic as well as cross-border related party transactions.
-Our services comprise of transfer pricing planning for new related party transactions, transfer pricing documentation and transfer pricing benchmarking.
+Our team of professionals works closely with the clients in order to enable them to assess and manage the impact of domestic as well as cross-border related party transactions.
+Our services comprise transfer pricing planning for new related party transactions, transfer pricing documentation and transfer pricing benchmarking.